vigneshavm/Interview-questions/Prompt Commands.md

 5. AWS services to use
 6. Potential bottlenecks and solutions

-Format my response as if I'm explaining to senior stakeholders in a 15-minute presentation.
+Format my response as if I'm explaining to interview panal.
 ```

 **Prompt 2: Monolith to Microservices Migration**